ocarmieo/github-trends/README.md

 ## 4 Network Analysis and Recommender

 The network of packages had 60,000 nodes and 850,000 edges after I removed pairs that occured less than 5 times.
 I used [`networkx`](https://networkx.github.io/documentation/networkx-1.10/tutorial/index.html) in Python to organize the network data, node attributes, and edge attributes into a .gml file that can be read into [Gephi](https://gephi.org/) for __visualization__.
 I used [`igraph`](http://igraph.org/python/doc/igraph.Graph-class.html) in Python to power the __recommender__.
+You can see the network analysis code here: [network_recommender.py](https://github.com/ocarmieo/github-trends/blob/master/src/network_recommender.py).

 The goal of the project is __to expose packages that may not be the most widely used, but are the most relevant and have the strongest relationships__.
 Metrics like __pointwise mutual information__, __eigenvector centrality__, and __Jaccard similarity__ were chosen to highlight strong relationships even for less popular packages.